FoA-game/CrescentGarden/EP1/stories.md

 But fate cruelly ended her life.
 In a sudden Ceras storm, Lina gave her team the chance to live while she herself fell forever.
 Her final words were: "Take hope back.
 Let it root and grow in this land."

 Now, in the place where Lina fell, a new forest has begun to sprout.
 The boundaries of Crescent Garden are expanding at a rate of 7% per year, and in the next two centuries, this desert is expected to be replaced by lush, thriving forests.
-Their dream is steadily becoming a reality.
+Her dream is steadily becoming a reality.

 Let us remember Lina’s name and carry forward her unfinished mission.
 May the greenery endure and may hope be everlasting.